homieiot/convention/README.md

 **Devices:**
 An instance of a physical piece of hardware is called a *device*.
-For example, a weather station, an Arduino/ESP8266 or a coffee machine.
+For example, a car, an Arduino/ESP8266 or a coffee machine.

 **Nodes:**
 A *device* can expose multiple *nodes*.
 Nodes are independent or logically separable parts of a device.
-For example, a weather station might expose an `outdoor-probe` node and a `windsensor` node.
+For example, a car might expose a `wheels` node, an `engine` node and a `lights` node.

 **Properties:**
 A *node* can have multiple *properties*.
 Properties represent basic characteristics of the node/device, often given as numbers or finite states.
-For example the `outdoor-probe` node might expose a `temperature` property and a `humidity` property.
+For example the `wheels` node might expose an `angle` property.
+The `engine` node might expose a `speed`, `direction` and `temperature` property.
-The `windsensor` node might expose a `speed` and a `direction` property.
+The `lights` node might expose an `intensity` and a `color` property.

 Properties can be **arrays**.
 For example, An LED strip can have a property `led` ranging from `1` to `10`, to control LEDs independently.

 Properties can be **settable**.
-For example, you don't want your `temperature` property to be settable in case of a temperature sensor but to be settable in case of a thermostat.
+For example, you don't want your `temperature` property to be settable in case of a temperature sensor (like the car example), but to be settable in case of a thermostat.

 **Attributes:**
 *Devices, nodes and properties* have specific *attributes* characterizing them.